MuhammadBinary/Muhd_DeepML/README.md

 ## 🚀 Active Projects

 **⚙️ PROJECT FORGE**
-I probably have a basic soln to an AI system that can probBLY autonomously self-improvement. the architecture is being designed.
+I probably have a basic soln to an AI system that can probBLY autonomously self-improve. the architecture is being designed.
 This is probably a massive big idea or solution to one of the big areas of debate in AI.
 Build begins soon.